Skip to main content

 CO2 Fuel Combustion/CO2 Emissions

-In its updated NDC (October 2021), the GHG emission reduction target was raised from 28% to 30% in 2030, compared to a BAU scenario.
+In its updated NDC (2022), the GHG emission reduction target was raised from 28% to 30% in 2030 compared to a BAU scenario.
 The objective corresponds to a reduction of around 37 MtCO2eq in 2030 (compared to 9 MtCO2eq in the first NDC).
 Reduction efforts will focus on reforestation, phasing-out coal generation, and improving energy efficiency in buildings.
+With international support, the country could cut its GHG emissions in 2030 by 99% of the BAU scenario, almost reaching carbon neutrality.
+This unconditional objective would reduce GHG emissions by around 120 MtCO2eq.